Master in Management vs MBA: What’s the difference?

 MiM vs MBA program: Which should you choose?

 Getting a Master in Management doesn't mean you can't later study an MBA.
-Some professionals obtain both graduate programs in their careers depending on their priorities at a particular time.
+Some professionals obtain both graduate programs in their careers, depending on their priorities at a particular time.

 However, if you're on the younger side—under 24—and have recently graduated from college, or have less than two year's professional experience, a MiM degree is typically the best fit for you.

 When choosing the right business administration program, research class profiles, speak to alumni, and visit school campuses if possible.
-If you're applying for an MBA course, there are also GMAT scores to consider—this exam is one of the core MBA admission requirements to the world's top business schools.
+If you're applying for an MBA course, there are also GMAT scores to consider—the exam is one of the core MBA admission requirements to the world's top business schools.

 Remember that you don't have to study a MiM or MBA program full-time.
 Many part-time MBA programs are available, and online and hybrid business school degrees are also becoming more popular.